sarah-antillia/Image-Segmentation-Skin-Lesion/README.md

 1 Image-Segmentation-Skin-Lesion
 </h2>
 <p>
-This is an experimental project for Image-Segmentation of Skin-Legion by using
+This is an experimental project for Image-Segmentation of Skin-Lesion by using
  <a href="https://github.com/atlan-antillia/Tensorflow-Slightly-Flexible-UNet">Tensorflow-Slightly-Flexible-UNet</a> Model,
 which is a typical classic Tensorflow2 UNet implementation <a href="./TensorflowUNet.py">TensorflowUNet.py</a>
 <p>